hyperledger-cacti/cacti/docs/docs/weaver/getting-started/enabling-weaver-network/fabric.md

       - As in the `.env` configuration, you should pick an organization for the driver to associate with.
 The `admin` section specifies the registrar name and password (this should be familiar to any Fabric network administrator) used to enroll clients.
 Default values of `admin` and `adminpw` are specified above as examples, which you should replace with the right values configured in your network organization's CA.
     - `<affiliation>` should be what's specified in your organization's Fabric CA server configuration.
 The default is `org1.department1`, but you should look up the appropriate value from the CA server's configuration file.
     - `<msp-id>` should be set to the (or an) MSP ID of the selected organization.
     - `<ca-service-endpoint>` should be set to the CA server's endpoint.
-If you launched your CA server as a container from a docker-compose file, this should be set to the container's service name.
+If you launched your CA server as a container from a docker compose file, this should be set to the container's service name.

   | Notes |
   |:------|